Man charged with firebombing Wisconsin anti-abortion office

 MADISON, Wis.
-(AP) — Investigators on Tuesday finally captured the man they believe firebombed a prominent Wisconsin anti-abortion lobbying group’s office last year ahead of the U.S. Supreme Court’s decision to overturn its landmark Roe v.
-Wade ruling.
+(AP) — After nearly a year of searching, investigators used DNA pulled from a half-eaten burrito to capture the man they believe firebombed a prominent Wisconsin anti-abortion lobbying group’s office.

 The U.S. attorney’s office in Madison announced that police arrested 29-year-old Hridindu Sankar Roychowdhury at Boston’s Logan International Airport on Tuesday.
 He was charged via the complaint with one count of attempting to cause damage by means of fire or an explosive.

-He was scheduled to appear in federal court in Boston later Tuesday.
-Online court records didn’t list an attorney for him.
+He made an initial appearance in federal court in Boston on Tuesday.
+U.S. Magistrate Judge Donald L. Cabell set a detention hearing for Thursday.
+Roychowdhury’s attorney, Brendan O. Kelley, who is listed in online court records as a federal public defender, declined comment when reached by phone after Tuesday’s hearing.

 Federal agents have been searching for almost a year for whoever tossed a pair of Molotov cocktails into the Wisconsin Family Action office in Madison on May 6.
 One of the firebombs failed to ignite; the other set a bookcase on fire.
 The message “If abortions aren’t safe then you aren’t either” was spray-painted on the building’s exterior.
 No one was in the office at the time.

 The attack came about a week after a draft opinion suggesting the Supreme Court would overturn Roe v.
 Wade, the decision that legalized abortion, leaked.
 The release sparked abortion rights supporters to mount protests across the country.
+Two Catholic churches in Colorado were vandalized in the days leading up to the Madison firebombing.
+And someone threw Molotov cocktails into an anti-abortion organization’s office in a suburb of Salem, Oregon, several days later.

-The court did overturn the ruling in June.
-The move put Wisconsin’s 1849 ban on abortion back into play.
+The court officially overturned Roe v.
+Wade in June, putting Wisconsin’s 1849 ban on abortion back into play.

 According to the criminal complaint against Roychowdury, investigators pulled DNA samples from three individuals from evidence at the scene of the Wisconsin attack.
 But the samples didn’t match any profiles in the U.S. Department of Justice’s DNA database.